pith. sign in

 These are editorial extensions of the paper, not claims the author makes directly.

-• The same flattening idea might be tested on other quantitative models that allow nesting or recursion.
+• The same flattening idea might be reusable for other forms of nesting that appear in quantitative specification languages.

 Load-bearing premise

-The flattening procedures correctly preserve threshold answers for every supported parent aggregator and child function.
+The flattening procedures correctly preserve threshold answers for every parent-aggregator and child-function combination where emptiness and universality are known to be decidable.

 What would settle it